isThatAFife/CI_PP5/README.md

 ![screenshot of search results](docs/screenshots/search.png)

-- There is a search bar at the top of the page allowing users to quickly search for a particular game they are trying to find, or alternatively all games for a specific console, released a specific year, etc.
+-

 #### Account Registration

 ![screenshot of sign up](docs/screenshots/signuppage.png)

-- Users are able to register an account in order to leave comments on game pages.
+- Users are able to register an account in order to leave comments on product pages.
 - Registration page includes checks for invalid inputs.

 #### About Page